Kheyzell/PipeableResult/README.md

 # PipeableResult
-Small and simple Result library (but pipeable)
+Small and simple Result library (but pipeable) in TypeScript